bobshort4bobby4/Connect4-PP3/README.md

   ![a screen shot of the repo name input area](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/reponame-pp3.png)
 1. Click 'Connect'.
 1. Choose either `Enable Automatic Deploys` or `Deploy Branch'.
 I chose the former.
 1. The site should now be deployed.
-Click the 'Overview' tab and the 'Latest activity' should ahve a 'build succeeded' message diplayed.
+Click the 'Overview' tab and the 'Latest activity' should have a 'build succeeded' message diplayed.
    The deployment log can be also accessed on the github repository under the 'Environments' section to the right of the page.

 ![a screen shot of the buid succeeded](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/buildsucceeded-pp3.png)